 For I am doing something in your own day,

-something you wouldn’t believe even if someone told you about it’” (Hab 1:5).
+something you wouldn’t believe even if someone told you about it’” (Habakkuk 1:5).

-Who would have believed that universities around the globe would send their students to their home countries mid-semester indefinitely?
-Who could have guessed that the US Congress would vote to give each American $1200 in aid this year?
+Who would have believed that universities around the globe would send their students to their home countries in mid-semester indefinitely?
+Who could have guessed that the US Congress would vote to give each American $1200 in aid in 2020?
 Habakkuk could hardly believe that God would raise up the crueler Babylonians to punish wayward Judah.
 God is also telling us that he knows what he is doing when things are out of our control:

 “‘My thoughts are nothing like your

 ‘And my ways are far beyond anything you could imagine.

 For just as the heavens are higher than the earth,